|Best Lure for Dropshotting||Berkley Powerbait Maxscent Flat Worm||SEE IT||

 - Not good for covering water

 Strike King took a relatively featureless proven winner and upped the ante with the Coffee Tube.
-It provides a caffeinated scent that leads fish to bite and leads them to hold on, with precision cut tails for a compact presentation with lots of action.
+It provides a caffeinated scent that entices fish to bite and leads them to hold on, with precision cut tails for a compact presentation with lots of action.
 Some anglers stick Alka-Seltzer tablets up inside of the tubes to snap, crackle, and pop their way to more bites, but in most cases that’s overkill.
 Less can be more, and this simple tool catches smallmouths anywhere they swim.

 Best Smallmouth Bass Lure for Dropshotting: Berkley Powerbait Maxscent Flat Worm